BlogPSUs

 • Candidates must be a citizen of India only.

-B. Application form
+Application form

-• After registration in NCS ports the candidates must visit the ISRO website at www.isro.gov.in to register their applications on-line.
+• After registration in NCS ports, the candidates must visit the ISRO website at www.isro.gov.in to register their applications online.

-C. ISRO Entrance exam Pattern and Syllabus
+ISRO Entrance Exam Pattern and Syllabus

 • 2nd phase: In the second phase, all the candidates shortlisted in the screening process are called for the written examination.
 The written examination has limited cities in which the exam is conducted.
 The call letter for the written examination is sent by email.
 The written test is conducted in the following twelve venues viz., Ahmedabad, Bengaluru, Bhopal, Chandigarh, Chennai, Guwahati, Hyderabad, Kolkata, Lucknow, Mumbai, New Delhi, and Thiruvananthapuram.

-ISRO Entrance Exam pattern:
+ISRO Entrance Exam Pattern:

 • The written exam is an objective type exam and is set in English.